Aslan: The Horse and his Boy

 Aslan's influence is at first hidden from the characters.
 Prior to the story's opening, he delivered the infant Prince Cor of Archenland from his enemies to a Calormene fisherman who named him Shasta.
-At one point in the book, Aslan—pretending to be a common "witless" lion—chases Shasta and the talking horse Bree so that they will meet Aravis and Hwin, who become their traveling companions.
+At one point in the book, Aslanpretending to be a common "witless" lionchases Shasta and the talking horse Bree so that they will meet Aravis and Hwin, who become their traveling companions.
 He comforts Shasta in the form of a cat and defends him as he sleeps; later, he chases Shasta and the others so that they will reach Archenland in time to warn that nation of the impending attack of Prince Rabadash of Calormen.
 After Rabadash is defeated, Aslan turns him into a donkey as punishment.

 The Magician's Nephew

 This book tells the story of Aslan's creation of Narnia, his crowning of its first King and Queen, and his gift of the power of speech to some of the animals.
-Aslan tells the two main characters—Digory Kirke and Polly Plummer—that the evil Jadis (later to become the White Witch) will pose a great threat to the Narnians.
+Aslan tells the two main charactersDigory Kirke and Polly Plummerthat the evil Jadis (later to become the White Witch) will pose a great threat to the Narnians.
 Aslan charges Digory and Polly with a quest to acquire a magic apple that, when planted, will protect Narnia from Jadis.

 The Last Battle

 Though Shift the Ape and the other villains act in his name (dressing the naïve donkey Puzzle in a lion-skin), Aslan himself only appears late in the story in a paradise entered through a stable door.
 He brings Narnia to an end, and leads into his own country such of its inhabitants who, coming to the Stable Door as the world ends, look into his face and love him, some to their own surprise.
-At the end of the book, he informs the other characters that "all of you are—as you used to call it in the Shadowlands—dead", and that the afterlife in which they now find themselves is the true reality as they go "further up and further in".
+At the end of the book, he informs the other characters that "all of you areas you used to call it in the Shadowlandsdead", and that the afterlife in which they now find themselves is the true reality as they go "further up and further in".